specklesystems/speckle-docs-OLD/user/quickstart.md

 ## Conclusion

 That's all, folks!
 You are now successfully set up and have the tools to send and receive your data using Speckle.
 If you need further guidance on anything we covered here, head over to the more detailed [User Guide](/user/).
 If you want to learn more about the code side of things, the [Dev Docs](/dev/) should be your next stop.
-If you're looking for more in-depth reading on how Speckle does its Speckling, have a browse through the [Deep Dives](/deep-dives/).
+If you're looking for more in-depth reading on how Speckle does its Speckling, have a browse through the additional sections below.

-If you're enjoying Speckle, have any questions, or would like to share any feedback or suggestions, please drop by our [Community Forum](https://discourse.speckle.works/) and join the conversation.
+If you're enjoying Speckle, have any questions, or would like to share any feedback or suggestions, please drop by our [Community Forum](https://speckle.community/) and join the conversation.